 For now, it’s best to just enjoy “Calling All Cars” for what it is: a very unique chapter of The Sopranos that reveals its mysteries through rich symbolism and rewards upon repeated viewings.

 - The opening dream sequence is certainly influenced by the works of Federico Fellini, notably the opening traffic jam sequence of 8 ½.
 Dr. Melfi suggests that the dream implies that Tony wants to come clean with Carmela about the other passengers in the car (Gloria, Svetlana and Ralph).
 Another sign that his guilty conscious is causing severe psychological damage.

 - A previous season four episode, “Everybody Hurts,” is named after the R.E.M. song of the same name, which just so happens to also pay homage to 8½ in its music video.

-- Tony heads down to Miami to meet with Beansy and arrange a sit-down with “Little” Carmine Lupertazzi Jr. in the hopes of avoiding a war with NYC.
-Back in New Jersey, tensions are growing because Johnny Sacrimoni and Carmine Lupertazzi Sr. want in on Tony’s HUD scam.
-Meanwhile, Johnny plays the dimwitted Paulie off both sides (which Tony and Silvio begin to suspect).
+- Tony heads down to Miami, Florida to meet with Beansy and arrange a sit-down with “Little” Carmine Lupertazzi Jr. in the hopes of avoiding a war with NYC.
+Back in New Jersey, tensions are growing because Johnny Sack and Carmine Sr. want in on Tony’s HUD scam.
+Meanwhile, Johnny continues to play the dimwitted Paulie off both sides (which Tony and Silvio begin to suspect).

 - AJ and his girlfriend play a prank on the Baccalieri kids, which ends up being another cringeworthy moment for everyone’s least favorite Soprano.
 The scene is redeemed by Bobby Baccala Jr. punching AJ before being restrained by his father.

-- “Calling All Cars” was written by David Chase, Robin Green, Mitchell Burgess, David Flebotte and Terence Winter and directed by Tim Van Patten.
+- “Calling All Cars” was written by series creator David Chase, Robin Green, Mitchell Burgess, David Flebotte and Terence Winter and directed by Tim Van Patten.

 FAMOUS LAST WORDS